Program Overview & History

 Biography

 Dr. Carolyn McCue (1916-1999) was one of the few female cardiologists of her time and a pioneer in the field of pediatric cardiology.
-Dr. McCue practiced at the Medical College of Virginia (now VCU Health) for 42 years and was the first woman elected president of the 187-year-old Richmond Academy of Medicine.
-Dr. McCue created and chaired MCV’s Pediatric Cardiology Division for 20 years, during which she was also instrumental in establishing pediatric cardiology clinics in medically underserved communities throughout Virginia.
+Dr. McCue practiced at the Medical College of Virginia (now VCU Health) for 42 years and was the first woman elected president of the Richmond Academy of Medicine.
+Dr. McCue created and chaired MCV’s Pediatric Cardiology Division for 20 years, during which time she was also instrumental in establishing pediatric cardiology clinics in medically underserved communities throughout Virginia.

-Dr. McCueThe award is limited to a woman Adult or Pediatric cardiologist who is currently practicing in the United States or another country.
+The McCue Award is given annually to a woman adult or pediatric cardiologist who is currently practicing in the United States or another country.
 The candidate must possess an MD, DO, or equivalent international medical degree and be 10 years or more post-med school.
 The candidate must have had an academic affiliation for the majority of her career.
-The candidate must be a woman cardiologist who is recognized nationally/internationally for important contributions to the general field of Adult or Pediatric Cardiology through clinical care, research, teaching, and leadership in mentoring.
+The candidate must be a woman cardiologist who is recognized nationally and/or internationally for important contributions to the general field of adult or pediatric cardiology through clinical care, research, teaching, and leadership in mentoring.
 While a candidate may not be outstanding in all of these skills, she must excel in one or more.
 Candidates may self-nominate or be nominated by a peer.

-Nominations for the Dr. Carolyn McCue Award for Woman Cardiologist of the Year will be accepted between February 4, 2023 – April 13, 2023.
-Presentation of the Award and a monetary prize of $7500 will be made at the Heart Health in Women Symposium in Richmond in February 2024.
-The awardee will also be asked to serve as the Keynote Speaker at the Symposium..
+Nominations for the 2026 McCue Award will open in February 2025.
+Presentation of the award and a monetary prize of $7500 will be made at the Heart Health in Women Symposium in Richmond in February 2026.
+The awardee will also be asked to give a 25-minute scientific presentation at the Symposium.

 McCue Award Nomination Form